 Canine Idiopathic Epilepsy

 Epilepsy is an idiopathic disease, meaning its cause is unknown.
 There is no specific test to diagnose epilepsy, so advanced diagnostic tests (CT, MRI, spinal tap) are recommended in order to rule out other causes for the seizures.
-However, a presumptive diavgnosis is sometimes made when a dog fits the criteria for epilepsy.
+However, a presumptive diagnosis is sometimes made when a dog fits the criteria for epilepsy.
 Typical onset of epilepsy is between the ages of one to five years.
 Breed and family history may also play a role.
 Though uncommon, dogs outside of this age range may still be epileptic.
 Many epileptic dogs will respond quite well to drug therapy, but they usually must be on medications for life.
 Working closely with your vet, you can help your epileptic dog live the happiest life possible.